sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 ---

 {% info %}
-In the case of an error, we will often send an email to you in the case of a list upload failure.
-Please check the email from SendGrid that outlines the results of your CSV upload, including a downloadable error report.
+In the case of a list upload failure, you may receive an email from SendGrid.
+Please check the email from SendGrid containing the results of your CSV upload, including a downloadable error report.

 ![]({{root_url}}/images/listupload_error.png)